balenaltd/handbook/docs/glossary.md

 Fundamentally, BitBake is a generic task execution engine that allows shell and Python tasks to be run efficiently and in parallel while working within complex inter-task dependency constraints.
 One of BitBake's main users, OpenEmbedded, takes this core and builds embedded Linux software stacks using a task-oriented approach.
 [see *Yocto*](#yocto)

-### Block
-A section of code or programming that is grouped together and can consist of one or more statements or declarations.

 ## C

 ### Chesterton's Fence